Feyerabend/cc/ch07/sec7.6/README.md

 This assumption holds reasonably well in classical object-oriented systems, but begins to weaken once we move outside that domain.
-In languages that are not centered on objects—such as C, Python, or JavaScript—the same problems exist, but the “pattern-first” framing often becomes unnecessary or even misleading.
+In languages that are not centered on objects--such as C, Python, or JavaScript--the same problems exist, but the "pattern-first" framing often becomes unnecessary or even misleading.

 A useful starting point is C, where there is no object model at all.